detunized/blog/content/posts/0024-go-telegram-bot-3.md

 >
 > Yes for readonly.
 But, No for writable.
 See [#50](https://github.com/mattn/go-sqlite3/issues/50), [#51](https://github.com/mattn/go-sqlite3/issues/51), [#209](https://github.com/mattn/go-sqlite3/issues/209), [#274](https://github.com/mattn/go-sqlite3/issues/274).

-And I went down the major rabbit hole.
+And just like that I went down the major rabbit hole.
 I searched and researched, googled and binged (no, not really), read the source of `go-sqlite3` and the docs for SQLite (which are pretty good by the way).
 All of that just to find myself in a situation that I don't know if I can trust the `go-sqlite3` package to handle my database work.
 Even though the FAQ states that write concurrency is not supported, I found contradicting statements.
 People were saying it's fine if I use multiple connections.
 But I wasn't going to open a new connection every time.

-Long story short, I found a [blog post](https://crawshaw.io/blog/go-and-sqlite) which addressed exactly the same problem and a solution for it (and a couple of others) in a form of a [Go package](https://github.com/crawshaw/sqlite).
+Long story short, I found a [blog post](https://crawshaw.io/blog/go-and-sqlite) which addressed exactly the same problem and offered a solution for it (and a couple of others) in a form of a [Go package](https://github.com/crawshaw/sqlite).

 ```shell
 go get -u crawshaw.io/sqlite